The Global Environmental Impacts of Consumption (GEIC) Indicator

 Tracking the environmental impacts embedded in commodity consumption.

 This dashboard provides estimates of global environmental impacts and risks driven by consumption and production activities.
-It links the production of over 160 agricultural commodities across 240 producer countries / territories ‘embedded’ within domestic and international supply chains to selected environmental impacts and risks associated with this production.
-The dashboard visualises how these impacts are driven by the consumption activities of countries, territories or other 'rest-of-world’ regions (groupings of countries / territories) across years spanning 2005 to 2021.
+It links the production of over 160 agricultural commodities across 240 producer countries / territories ‘embedded’ within domestic and international supply chains to selected environmental impacts and risks.
+The dashboard visualises how these impacts are driven by the consumption activities of countries, territories or other 'rest-of-world’ regions (groupings of countries / territories) across years spanning 2005 to 2022.

 To navigate the dashboard, please use the drop-down menus below to select the perspective you would like to see and click 'Update Data'.
 The charts will present the data associated with your choices.
-Note that with the latest release, two sets of results are available with different geographic resolutions and time coverage.
-Each of these uses a different consumption model (EXIOBASE and the Global Trade Analysis Project, GTAP) as a data input.
+Note that two sets of results are available with different geographic resolutions and time coverage.
+Each of these uses a different consumption model (EXIOBASE and GTAP) as a data input.
 If your country / territory isn't apparent in the dropdown list, below, please try the alternative model version.
-For further details and recommendations of which model to use depending on the consumption country / territory you are interested in, please click on each option in the ‘Data model’ drop-down menu below.
+For further details and recommendations of which model to use refer to the FAQ section.

 We’d love your feedback!
 Help us improve the indicator and dashboard by taking a quick survey.